kelseyhightower/ingress-with-static-ip/README.md

 EOF
 ```

-Create the `nginx` ingress controller:
+Create the `nginx` ingress resource:

 ```
 kubectl create -f nginx-ing.yaml
 ```

-After about 1 minute the `nginx` ingress controller should be ready for use and associated with the `kubernetes-ingress` global IP address created earlier.
-View the details of the `nginx` ingress controller:
+After about 1 minute the `nginx` ingress resource should be ready for use and associated with the `kubernetes-ingress` global IP address created earlier.
+View the details of the `nginx` ingress resource:

 ```
 kubectl get ing nginx